rodber/chevereto-free/README.md

 > 👍🏾 Consider [purchasing](https://chevereto.com/pricing) a license to get the entire pack of features, an extra layer of support, and to sustain the development of this software.

+## 🤯 Chevereto V4

+Chevereto is being modernized by updating its stack and turning towards Open Source licensing.
+Check the new repository at [chevereto/chevereto] for more information and to contribute to development.

 ## Community

-Join thousands of other Chevereto users in our [community](https://chevereto.com/community/) for sharing, supporting and contributing to Chevereto development.
+Join other Chevereto users in our [community](https://chevereto.com/community/) for sharing, supporting and contributing to Chevereto development.

 ## Documentation